ten-protocol/ten-test/README.md

 ```

 Once installed it should be possible to run all tests from the pysys.py cli as described in the following sections.
 Note
-that depending on differences in your installation, and should you want to add in your own accounts on Goerli or Arbitrum,
+that depending on differences in your installation, and should you want to add in your own accounts on Sepolia or Arbitrum,
 you may need to override the `.default.properties` file by creating a user specific properties file in
 `~/.tentest/user.properties`.
 Common overrides will include the path to various binaries used when running the tests,
 and account details.
 An example of an override properties file is as given below where binary locations and the project ID
-for Goerli and Arbitrum are set as overrides, along with real accounts as set up within metamask;
+for Sepolia and Arbitrum are set as overrides, along with real accounts as set up within metamask;

 ```
 [binaries.darwin]